joelkurien/e-commerce/README.md

 * Django models and migrations
 * HTML, CSS with Django templates
 * CI using Github Actions
-* Continous Delivery using Dockerfiles
+* Continuous Delivery using Dockerfiles